 Exactly!
 Some people forget to be "social" on social media.
 But that is the key.

-Every month, we invite industry experts to answer the practical questions of our creative community.
+Visualist regularly invites industry experts to answer the practical questions of our creative community.
 Brand messaging, financial management, legal contracts—you name it!
-Want to join our club and bag an invite to our next Office Hours session?
-Sign up here.
+Secure an invite to our next event by joining us on Facebook.